fleetdm/fleet/handbook/product.md

 ### Intake process

-Intake for new product ideas (feature requests) happens at the "Product office hours" meeting.
+Intake for new product ideas (requests) happens at the "Product office hours" meeting.

-At the "Product office hours" meeting, all feature requests are weighed.
-When a feature request is weighed, it is prioritized or ejected.
+At the "Product office hours" meeting, all requests are weighed.
+When a request is weighed, it is prioritized or ejected.

-A feature request is prioritized when perceived as an important near-term priority by the business.
+A request is prioritized when perceived as an important near-term priority by the business.
-When this happens, the feature request is set to be released into the hands of the Fleet community within 6 weeks.
+When this happens, the request is set to be released into the hands of the Fleet community within 6 weeks.

-A feature request is ejected when competing priorities are perceived as a more important near-term priority by the business.
+A request is ejected when competing priorities are perceived as a more important near-term priority by the business.

 #### Why this way?